karanmittal09/E-Commerce-Web./README.md

 - **Redux Toolkit:** A simplified state management library for managing application state efficiently.
 - **Cypress:** A next-generation front-end testing tool designed for the modern web.

-## Getting Started

-1. Clone this repository to your local machine.
-2. Install dependencies using `npm install` or `yarn install`.
-3. Start the development server using `npm run dev` or `yarn dev`.
-4. Open your browser and navigate to `http://localhost:5173` to view the application.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- Since this is a frontend only project, all the data have been collected from [DummyJSON](https://dummyjson.com/).
-- Special thanks to [Tailwind Labs](https://tailwindcss.com/) and [Redux Toolkit](https://redux-toolkit.js.org/) for their amazing tools and documentation.

-## Contact

-For any inquiries or feedback, feel free to contact [me](mailto:alim1496@gmail.com).

-Happy coding! 🚀